Gravitational effects in birefringent quantum electrodynamics: Classical general linear electrodynamics and its gravity

-Canonical quantizability of the above electromagnetic field equations requires that not only the principal polynomial is hyperbolic, but also this dual polynomial, as is shown in the same article.
-This ultimately leads to a significant restriction of the possible constitutive tensors $G^{abcd}$ to only 7 out of 23 possible algebraic classes \cite{SWW}.
-This is precisely the same mechanism as the one that restricts any metric that can underly standard Maxwell theory to the one algebraic class that is characterized by Lorentzian signature (although in the metric case, hyperbolicity of the principal polynomial $P^{ab}=g^{ab}$ already implies hyperbolicity of the dual dual polynomial given by $P^\#_{ab} = g_{ab}$).
+as was shown in \cite{RRS}, by employing an interplay of results from the convex analysis of hyperbolic polynomials and real algebraic geometry.

-This article is concerned with the quantum effects produced by the presence of non-metricities.
-This requires to also transfer the standard Dirac equation to the same refined background as underlies the general linear electrodynamics we discussed in this subsection.
-Remarkably, the principal polynomial defined by (\ref{eq:Ppolarization}) already fully determines the relevant refined Dirac algebra in the next section.
+Imposing the hyperbolicity of this dual polynomial at each point in spacetime, in addition to the already required hyperbolicity of the principal polynomial, is the second of the aforementioned conditions for a physical dispersion relation and allows to determines, in particular, the action for massive point particles in terms of $P$.
+For a thorough discussion and proofs, see \cite{RRS}.
+The combined requirements of hyperbolicity of both $P$ and its dual $P^\#$ in conjunction with the signature convention (\ref{signconv}) result in a significant restriction of the possible constitutive tensors $G^{abcd}$, namely from 23 possible algebraic classes down to only seven \cite{SWW}.
+This is precisely the same mechanism as the one that restricts any metric that can underlie standard Maxwell theory down to only one class (namely metrics of mostly-minus Lorentzian signature) from the five algebraic classes corresponding to the signatures that a non-degenerate symmetric bilinear map can have in four-dimensions.
+Note that in the metric case, hyperbolicity of the principal polynomial $P^{ab}=g^{ab}$ already implies hyperbolicity of the dual dual polynomial given by $P^\#_{ab} = g_{ab}$.